 The Department for Market Information provides statistical and economic analysis of the trends in the European cinema, television, video and internet sectors.
 It also produces intelligence on the means of financing of these various sectors.

-This report is the result of a collaboration between the European Audiovisual Observatory and the European Film Agency Research Network (EFARN).
-It aims to provide figures on European theatrical fiction film funding, offering a pan-European perspective to complement work done at national levels.
+This report constitutes the output of an extensive collaboration project between the European Audiovisual Observatory and the European Film Agency Research Network (EFARN).